-Expenses for infertility Services do not accumulate toward the Calendar Year Out-of-Pocket Maximum.
+Expenses for Fertility Services do not accumulate toward the Annual Out-of-Pocket Maximum.
+Select services for Fertility are administered through Unified Life.

 6.4 ADDITIONAL-COST TIER SERVICES

 Coverage for certain Additional-Cost Tier Services must be Prior Authorized and is provided as shown in the Benefit Summary.
 The Deductible and Copayment for these procedures do not apply to your Out-of-Pocket Maximum.
 See section 4.4 for additional information on Prior Authorization.